busbud/firely/README.md

 	() -> advance.setText(getString(R.string.bb_payment_cta_3))); // no_price
 ```

-Note here: we are always using "control" has the default and control for XPs.
+> NOTE: we are always using "control" as the default value and as the control group for A/B Tests.

 ### OrderedArrayBlock

-At Busbud, we are using a lot of blocks and lists.
-Let's imagine you got n blocks of data in a page.
+In the [Busbud Android App](https://play.google.com/store/apps/details?id=com.busbud.android), we use a lot of blocks and lists.
+Let's imagine you have *N* blocks of data in a page.
-You want to A/B test which one should go first and in which order.
+You want to A/B test which one should go first and the order for all the others.
-A basic approach could be to have n! variants.
+A basic approach could be to have *N!* variants.

 If we have three items: 1-2-3, 2-1-3, 2-3-1, 1-3-2, 3-2-1, 3-1-2